VikashUpadhyay442/Pricing-page/README.md

-# Business_landing_page
+# Pricing-page
-This is a minor HTML only project as a business landing page as of now.
+This is a minor HTML and tailwind css only project as a pricing page as of now.

 ## Table of contents